How to Use Social Media to Drive Traffic to your Online Brand

 As an example, let’s say you sell rare coins.
 You could present your brand on social media as “The Coin Guru”.
 Your social media strategy could be regularly sharing appealing pictures of coins you sell, along with fun or interesting facts about the coins in the captions.
 Passionate collectors may not be clicking ‘buy’ every time you post, but they will enjoy the extra knowledge you’re sharing in the caption.
 They gain something by following you.
 As a result, there is an increased likelihood they will think of you the next time they are coin shopping, making a recommendation to a friend, or have a question.

-Now let’s consider a different business – a physical restaurant that uses their ecommerce store to sell and ship their homemade line of hot sauces.
+Now let’s consider a different business – a physical restaurant that uses its online marketplace to sell and ship its homemade line of hot sauces.
 A repetitive social media posting strategy like the coin collector example might not work as well here, as the restaurant only has 30~ sauces and dishes total to share.

 Instead, the restaurant could spice things up (see what I did there?) by curating a mix of content that foodies will find interesting.
 For example, ‘behind the scenes’ tours showing how they source their sauce ingredients, recipe ideas to use with their sauces, food-related quotes or memes, ‘meet the staff’ posts – the only limit is their imagination, so long as posts fit into the overall image of their brand.
 Brainstorming creative ways to entertain and appeal to people online can be one of the most fun parts of social media, actually!